 Load calculations are carried out using a mass balance approach where the system is considered to be in the steady state.
 The steady-state condition allows for a load estimate by subtracting the mass removal rate due to denitrification from the input mass rate.
 The input mass rate is calculated by taking into account advection and dispersion while the mass removal rate due to denitrification is calculated from the definition of a first order reaction.
-Comparison with the synthetic scenarios of the transport model shows that for the test cases, when decay rates are low, the model agrees well with the load calculation from the numerical model.
-As decay rates increase and the plume becomes shorter, the input load is overestimated by about 9% in the test cases and the mass removed due to denitrification is underestimated by 30% in the worst case.
-These results are likely due to the underestimation of concentration values by the analytical solution of the transport model.
+Comparison with the synthetic scenarios of the transport model shows that for the test cases, when denitrification rates are low, the model agrees well with the load calculation from the numerical model.
+With higher denitrification rates, the model generally underestimates the mass removal rate due to denitrification, resulting in an overestimation of the output load.
+In the best case, the underestimation is 8% and in the worst case, it is 27% (all comparisons made against MT3DMS simulations).